davegarrett/tls13-spec/draft-ietf-tls-tls13.md

 When the "known_configuration" data extension is in use, the handshake hash is extended to include the server's configuration data and certificate (see {{the-handshake-hash}}) so as to tightly bind them together.

+#### Session Ticket Request Extension

+The "session_ticket_request" extension allows clients to request a session ticket from the server in order to resume this session via a PSK cipher as described in {{resumption-and-psk}}.
+The ticket identifier provided by the server will be used as the PSK identity for resumption.

+Clients MAY include this extension with zero-length "extension_data" to request a session ticket from the server.
+Servers not receiving this extension MUST NOT create a session ticket for this connection or add the connection to any session cache.
+Additionally, both endpoints SHOULD discard all keys and shared secrets as soon as they are no longer needed.
+If the server generates a session ticket for the client, it will be included in a NewSessionTicket message after completion of the handshake, before transmission of application data.
+(see {{new-session-ticket-message}})
+A client receiving a NewSessionTicket message that did not explicitly request one via this extension SHOULD respond with an "unexpected_message" alert and close the connection.

+The semantics of requesting a session ticket for this specification are the same as in {{RFC5077}}, however note that the sending of a payload for this extension is deprecated and only has meaning for resumption with prior versions of TLS.
+Clients MUST NOT send this extension to a TLS 1.3 or later server with non-zero-length "extension_data".
+The replacement for this capability in this version of TLS is the "pre_shared_key" extension defined in {{pre-shared-key-extension}}.

+Prior specifications of this extension did not provide a name to its ExtensionType value, instead referencing it by full extension name as "the SessionTicket extension".
+As of this specification, this value will be referred to as "session_ticket_request", using the previously assigned extension number of 35.

 #### Pre-Shared Key Extension